LT Theme Compatibility and Post-Update Troubleshooting

 4. Re-test before changing anything else.

-Rolling back WordPress core without checking plugins and LT component versions first usually creates extra work and can hide the real cause.
+Rolling back WordPress core without checking your plugin and LT component versions first usually creates extra work and can hide the real cause.

 Can't find what you’re looking for?
 Ask a human.